Updated January 2023.

 Make sure you agree on the price of where you are going before getting in.

-For short distances, like within Old Havana or city centers, you can also get a bicycle taxi, you find them roaming around or waiting in parks or street corners.
+For short distances, like within Old Havana or city centers, you can also get a bicycle taxi, you find them roaming around or waiting in parks or street corners (500 CUP for around 5-6 blocks).

 The Complicated Cuba Currency Situation